Join Us on Zoom on 1st Wednesdays! Guest are Welcome!

 Annual Holiday Party

-We play together, we work together and we give back to the community together.
-It may be our first Wednesday business meeting, our third Wednesday luncheon meeting, a community event for kids or a business open house RHBA is there.
+We play together, work together and generously give back to the community together.
+It may be our 1st Wednesday Membership Meeting, our 3rd Wednesday Lunch Gathering, at the Annual Shred Event, Shop With A Cop, Back Pack program, RHBA is there.

 Join Us in our efforts to support the community of Raleigh Hills, by promoting a vibrant business environment, maintaining a safe and healthy business climate, creating community consciousness and maximizing livability.